 I am unequivocal about adding a simple section about what you do outside of work.
-I ask it at interview and I get asked it at interview.
+I ask it when interviewing, and I get asked it when interviewed.
 All it needs is a simple heading and one or two lines of topics.

 e.g. Recreation: Cooking, running, writing, piano, movies.

-These interests will probably underpin your attributes, as I hope one would expect, but they also provide insight into other aspects of your character that might not come forward in your professional experience, like creativity, compassion or grit.
+These interests will probably underpin your attributes, as I hope one would expect.
+They also provide insight into other aspects of your character that might not come forward in your professional experience, like creativity, compassion or grit.

-Hopefully, this provides a straightforward if a somewhat prescriptive approach to disassembling your existing CV and infusing it with ‘youness’.
+Hopefully, this provides a straightforward if a somewhat prescriptive approach to literally disassembling your existing CV and recreating it with ‘you-ness’.
 Putting both your best feet forward and doing so in a way that people will recognise and engage with is key to standing out from the crowd.